Third Party Liability Insurance definition

 Third Party Liability Insurance means insurance that provides the authorised driver of a Vehicle with protection against liability for another party’s claims for damage to his/her property or for Bodily Injury or death arising out of an incident that occurs whilst you or another authorised driver are using the Vehicle.
 Third Party Cover is a mandatory legal requirement and is supplied in all cases, however, there is no additional charge for it.

-Third Party Liability Insurance insuring liabilities arising from bodily injury, death and property damage arising out of the ownership, operation, maintenance, condition or use of the Assets.
-Cover shall include, but shall not be limited to, blanket contractual legal liability, broad form property damage, occurrence property damage, personal injury, sudden and accidental pollution; and
+Third Party Liability Insurance on an occurrence basis form, insuring liabilities arising from bodily injury, death and property damage arising out of the ownership, construction, erection, installation and maintenance of the Assets.
+Cover shall include, but shall not be limited to, blanket contractual legal liability, broad form property damage (excluding damage to the Assets), occurrence property damage, personal injury, sudden and accidental pollution, and with respect to completed operations, cover for a period of twenty four (24) months from the Substantial Completion Date;

 Third Party Liability Insurance means that portion of an insurance contract evidenced by a motor vehicle liability policy that insures against liability resulting from bodily